Bomb blast kills 3 people in eastern Pakistan - police | Law-Order

 A bomb blast ripped through a crowded market in eastern Pakistan on Thursday, killing three people and wounding over 20, police said.
 "It was a bomb blast," a police spokesman Arif Rana told Reuters, saying a time device rigged to a motorcycle exploded outside a shop in the market.

-A nine year old boy is among the three dead, he said.
-A separatist group based in southwestern Balochistan province claimed responsibility in a text message sent to a Reuters reporter.
+A nine-year-old boy is among the three dead, he said.
+A newly formed separatist group based in southwestern Balochistan province claimed responsibility in a text message sent to a Reuters reporter.

+It said a bank was the target of the attack.
+Police said they were investigating, saying it was premature to link this to Pakistan Super League (PSL) Twenty20 cricket tournament scheduled to start in a week or so.
+Baloch separatists have been fighting a low-key insurgency against the Pakistani government to demand a greater share in the local mineral rich resources.

+They usually attack government interests or Chinese projects in the province bordering Afghanistan and Iran, but an attack in a city like Lahore is rare.
+China is involved in the development of the Gwadar port on the Arabian Sea and other projects in the province as part of a $60 billion China-Pakistan Economic Corridor, which is itself part of Beijing's Belt and Road initiative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)